Radical War: March on Carron

 Sixteen Hussars and sixteen Yeomanry troopers had been ordered on 4 April to leave Perth and go to protect Carron.
 They left the road at Bonnybridge early on 5 April and made straight for the slopes of Bonnymuir.
 As the newspapers subsequently reported, "On observing this force the radicals cheered and advanced to a wall over which they commenced firing at the military.
 Some shots were then fired by the soldiers in return, and after some time the cavalry got through an opening in the wall and attacked the party who resisted till overpowered by the troops who succeeded in taking nineteen of them prisoners, who are lodged in Stirling Castle.
 Four of the radicals were wounded".
 The Glasgow Herald sniggered at the small number of radicals encountered, but worried that "the conspiracy appears to be more extensive than almost anyone imagined... radical principles are too widely spread and too deeply rooted to vanish without some explosion and the sooner it takes place the better."

-During 5 April more regiments arrived in Glasgow, causing considerable excitement.
+During 5 April, more regiments arrived in Glasgow, causing considerable excitement.
 Some signs of resistance being organised were reported and the army stood on the alert well into the night, but no radical attack materialised.
 In Duntocher, Paisley and Camelon people thought to be drilling or making pikes were arrested.

 The march from Strathaven

 On the afternoon of 5 April, before news of the Bonnymuir fighting got out, "the Englishman" Lees sent a message asking the radicals of Strathaven to meet up with the "Radical laird" Kinloch's large force at Cathkin, and next morning a small force of 25 men followed the instructions and left at 7 a.m. to march there.
 The experienced elderly Radical James Wilson is claimed to have had a banner reading "Scotland Free or a Desart" [sic].
 At East Kilbride they were warned of an army ambush, and Wilson, suspecting treachery, returned to Strathaven.
 The others bypassed the ambush and reached Cathkin, but as there was no sign of the promised army they dispersed.
 Ten of them were identified and caught, and by nightfall on 7 April they were jailed at Hamilton.

-Other Radical disturbances occurred at weaver villages around the central lowlands and the west central Scotland, with less obvious activity in some east coast towns.
+Other Radical disturbances occurred at weaver villages around the central lowlands and west central Scotland, with less obvious activity in some east coast towns.